 Amalia is highly professional, her calm and methodical approach to her cases instils confidence in clients.
 Clients are kept well informed as to the progress of their claim, providing clarity and satisfaction.
 Amalia is highly recommended.

-Prior to DPG, Amalia worked as a welfare rights adviser at a charity and represented individuals challenging benefit decisions at tribunal hearings.
+Prior to DPG, Amalia worked as a welfare rights adviser at a charity.
 Amalia continues to work closely together with charities, NGOs and grassroots organisations to best support mutual clients and share knowledge.

-Amalia has experience in successfully preparing and issuing a range of urgent judicial review claims, including for people who are unlawfully detained, facing homelessness or struggling without the support they are entitled to.
+Amalia has experience in successfully bringing a range of urgent judicial review claims, including for people who are unlawfully detained, facing homelessness or struggling without the support they are entitled to.